 Smartphone cameras have come a long way in the last decade or so.
 From dark, pixelated images to near-professional standard photos.
 The image quality is getting close to DSLR and mirrorless cameras.

-Why Switch to Manual Mode?
+Why Switch to Manual Mode in Android Camera Settings?

 The image quality from smartphone cameras these days is staggering.
 It’s like having a DSLR in your pocket all the time.